xlw1207/XiaoliWu/index.md

 ---
-title: "Collection of my PhD stuff"
+Collection of my PhD stuff
 ---

 No PhD is straight but we are not alone.